Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models

 The same language subset of PALO was targeted by Maya \citep{alam2024maya}.
 The authors translated the original LLaVA dataset into seven languages, covering those in PALO except Bengali and Urdu.
 However, Maya was also fine-tuned on PALO’s corpus, thus covering all ten PALO languages.
 In terms of architecture, Maya follows LLaVA-1.5 but swaps the LLM with the multilingual Aya-23 8B \citep{aryabumi2024aya} and the vision encoder with SigLIP \citep{zhai2023sigmoid}.
 For fine-tuning, the authors experimented with LoRA, but it returned worse results than full fine-tuning.
 The authors reported strong multilingual performance, surpassing PALO in several languages.

-Multilingual VLMs were also proposed for Indian languages. \citet{khan2025chitrarth} introduce Chitrarth, a multilingual VLM targeting English and ten other languages spoken in India: Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Odia, Tamil, and Telugu.
-The authors follow the LLaVA-1.5 architecture and adopt the standard two-stage training recipe consisting of MLP alignment followed by instruction tuning.
+Multilingual VLMs were also proposed for Indian languages. \citet{khan2025chitrarth} introduced Chitrarth, a multilingual VLM targeting English and ten widely spoken languages in India: Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Odia, Tamil, and Telugu.
+The authors followed the LLaVA-1.5 architecture and adopted the standard two-stage training recipe consisting of MLP alignment followed by instruction tuning.
 Training data were obtained by machine translation of the original LLaVA datasets into each of the ten languages.
-Experimental results show that Chitrarth achieves state-of-the-art performance on downstream tasks for low-resource languages, although this comes with a slight impact in English performance.
+Experimental results showed that Chitrarth achieved state-of-the-art performance on downstream tasks for low-resource languages, although this comes with a slight impact on English performance.